html-graph/html-graph.github.io/content/canvas/patch-content-matrix.md

 ---
-title: Canvas | Patch viewport matrix
+title: Canvas | Patch Viewport Matrix
 ---

-## Patch content matrix
+## Patch Content Matrix

-Content transformation matrix is a matrix of three values: `scale`, `x` and `y`.
+The content transformation matrix consists of three values: `scale`, `x`, and `y`.

-Scale - actual scale of current content.
-The bigger the scale of content, the smaller the viewport, and vice versa.
+- **Scale**: Represents the current scaling factor of the content.
+A larger scale makes the content appear bigger, while a smaller scale zooms out, making the content appear smaller.

-X - actual horizontal distance in viewport from top left corner to absolute zero.
+- **X**: The horizontal distance from the top-left corner of the viewport to the absolute zero point.

-Y - actual vertical distance in viewport from top left corner to absolute zero.
+- **Y**: The vertical distance from the top-left corner of the viewport to the absolute zero point.

-To get an idea about what content matrix values are play around with this demo.
+To better understand how these values work, experiment with the demo below.

-{{< use-case title="Content matrix.
+{{< use-case title="Content Matrix.
 Hold CTRL to scale" src=/use-cases/content-matrix/ >}}

-To patch content matrix values use method `patchContentMatrix`.
+To update the content matrix values, use the `patchContentMatrix` method.
 All parameters are optional.

 {{< code lang="javascript">}}
 canvas.patchContentMatrix({